1FarZ1/league-of-legends-win-predector/README.md

 # league-of-legends-winner-predector

- A ML Model That Predict The Percentage of Winning for Each Blue And Red Team In League Of Legends , Currently The Accuracy is quite low  for The Lake of data , but It Still in Maintainance
+ A ML Model That Predict The Percentage of Winning for Each Blue And Red Team In League Of Legends , Currently The Accuracy is quite low  for The Lack of data , but It Still in Maintainance

 ## What is League Of Legends